 As any parent whose baby has spent some time in the hospital knows, all cribs are not created equal.
 In most cases, hospital cribs (also called pediatric medical cribs) differ significantly from what’s in your child’s bedroom at home.

-“Each type of crib is specially designed for safe use in the environment in which it is being used,” says Victoria Wagman, M.A., a senior science health advisor at the Food and Drug Administration (FDA).
+“Each type of crib is specially designed for safe use in the environment in which it is being used,” says Victoria Wagman, M.A., a senior science health advisor at the U.S. Food and Drug Administration (FDA).

 And it’s important that you, as a parent, know how to use these cribs correctly, both in and out of the hospital—especially if your special needs child uses one of these cribs at home.